 What is the treatment of back pain?

-Most of the times, the acute back pain improves within few weeks through home treatments.
+Most of the time, acute back pain improves within a few weeks through home treatments.
 For this, you might need over-the-counter pain medicines and ice or heat.

 The doctor prescribes medicines according to the type of back pain that an individual patient has.
 Some of these medications for back pain treatment include:

 Some of the commonly recommended OTC pain relievers for acute back pain include non-steroidal anti-inflammatory drugs (NSAIDs) such as naproxen sodium (Aleve) or ibuprofen (Advil, Motrin IB, others).
 These should be taken as per doctor’s prescription because overdose can cause severe side effects.
 If these OTC medicines don’t give relief, the doctor then gives prescription NSAIDs.

 If mild to moderate back pain doesn’t go away with OTC pain relievers, the doctor prescribes a muscle relaxant.

 These are different creams, ointments or slaves that the patient can apply to the affected area of pain.

 There are certain drugs – codeine or hydrocodone – that the patient can use under the close supervision of the doctor.

 It has been observed that the low dose of certain types of antidepressants such as tricyclic antidepressants (amitriptyline) provide relief from chronic back pain.